Ongore99/clean-architecture/README.md

 ### **Domain Project**
 Depends on some libraries.
 As little as possible. <br><br>
 Consists of *Common*, *Entities* and *Services* Folders. <br><br>
-- **Common folder** contains all Common things related our Application (For example you may create folders for Extensions, Bases, Interfaces, Helpers,Exceptions, Domain Validations, Contracts, Resources). <br><br>
+- **Common folder** contains all Common things related our Application (For example you may create folders for Extensions, Bases, Interfaces, Helpers, Exceptions, Domain Validations, Contracts, Resources). <br><br>
 - **Entities folder** contains Entites with Exceptions related to this entities <br><br>
 - **Services folder** contains Services that are only working with Entities, external services should be defined in Infrastructure layer.<br><br>